baskerville-hpc/2025-01-29-Turing-training/README.md

 ### 31st January

 **09:00 - 12:00** The Baskerville team will be available to assist all HPC queries in the drop-in

+Visit the Margaret Hamilton Meeting Room or join virtually.